How To Find Your Optimal Intake Of Saturated FatApril 30, 2018

 Following that, there is the idea that grains can cause gut permeability.
 One study showed that you could take gliadin, in a test tube, and mix it with cells of the gastrointestinal tract and cause damage to those cells.4

-We have also seen that gliadin can cause zonulin levels to get higher in some patients.5 Many have taken that data to assume that grains can cause leaky gut, even for those who do not have celiac disease.
+We have also seen that gliadin can cause zonulin levels to get higher in some patients.5 Many have taken that data to assume that grains can cause autoimmune gastritis, even for those who do not have celiac disease.

 In particular, these studies were performed on cells in a test tube (1).
 Many other studies have looked at gut permeability and gluten intake, finding that even when you look at those who are gluten-sensitive (but do not have celiac disease), gluten does not cause intestinal permeability.

 Bottom Line: There is no relationship between permeability and overall gluten intake.

 Regarding zonulin, we have seen that it is higher in those with autoimmune disease.
 But, it does not necessarily correlate with wheat intake – even for those that do have celiac disease.

 For those without autoimmune disease, wheat can change zonulin levels, but for those with it, the levels are simply higher (and wheat has no effect on making them worse).
 This suggests that the overall zonulin link does not quite tie in here.